mikecotrone/CalendarTimeChooser/README.md

 How to Use this Project?

-1 - This project consists of several container controls, custom classes, and a window
+1 - This project consists of several container controls, custom classes, and two windows (The demo window is not required for this project to function inside of your project).

-2 - Set ONE of following boolean variables on the CalendarView Window to control which container you would like to show:
+2 - Calendar Options for your convenience:
-           a.
-BothPickers = True/False                      :: This will show the both Choosers (pickers)
+          1. CalendarWindow.BothPickers = [True/False]          :: This will show the both Choosers (pickers)
-           b.
-CalendarPicker_Only = True/False       :: This will show the Calendar Chooser (picker) Only
+          2. CalendarWindow.CalendarPicker_Only = [True/False]  :: This will show the Calendar Chooser (picker) Only
-           c.
-TimePicker = True/False                        :: This will show the Time Chooser (picker) Only
+          3. CalendarWindow.TimePicker = [True/False]           :: This will show the Time Chooser (picker)Only

+3 - Time/Clock Options for your convenience
+          1. CalendarWindow.SelectClockFaceType = [0,1,2,3,4]       :: This will allow you to use different clock faces
+          2. CalendarWindow.Calendar_Container1.Calendar1.CalMonFirstDayOfWeekBool :: Choose Start of Week

 3 - How can I EASILY get the "Results" from the user "Choosing" a date and/or a time?
           -  I have two custom Event Definitions that will present the "chosen data" to you